spacelift-io/spacelift-migration-kit/README.md

 - Ensure that Python is installed.
 - Download the Migration Kit: `git clone git@github.com:spacelift-io/spacelift-migration-kit.git` (or other available method in GitHub).
 - Go to the Migration Kit folder: `spacelift-migration-kit`.
-- Install Python dependencies: `pip install -r requirements.txt`.
+- Install the Python dependencies: `pip install --requirement requirements.txt`.
+- Install the `spacemk` command: `pip install --editable .`.

 ## Usage

 ### Configuration

-Run the `./migration-kit config` command and answer the questions.
+Run the `spacemk` command and answer the questions.
 The configuration will be generated and saved as `config.yml`, unless a different name and path are provided.

 Alternatively, the configuration file can be created manually.